 The County of Kaua'i Housing Agency is a grantee for the CDBG Program and receives CDBG allocations directly from HUD.
-The County of Kaua'i is a state recipient for the HOME and Housing Trust Fund programs and receives allocations as a pass-through from the State of Hawai'i, Department of Business, Economic Development and Tourism, Hawai'i Housing Finance and Development Corporation (HHFDC).
-Goals, projects and allocations can be found in the State's Consolidated Plan, Annual Action Plan, Fourth Year, 2018 at http://dbedt/hawaii/gov/hhfdc/resources/reports/.
+The County is also a state recipient for the HOME and HTF programs and receives allocations as a pass-through from the State of Hawai'i, Department of Business, Economic Development and Tourism, Hawai'i Housing Finance and Development Corporation (HHFDC).
+Goals, projects and allocations can be found in the State's Consolidated Plan, Annual Action Plan, Fifth Year, 2019 at http://dbedt.hawaii.gov/hhfdc/resources/reports/.